+1 (347) 907-1248

 • Homepage

 • How Long Does it Take to Get a Green Card After Marriage?
+2026 Guide

 How Long Does it Take to Get a Green Card After Marriage?
+2026 Guide

 How Long Does it Take to Get a Green Card After Marriage - Law Office of Ghenadie Rusu

-Understanding the Factors Affecting Processing Times
+Understanding the Factors Affecting the Processing Times of Marriage Green Card 2026

 Understanding the Factors Affecting Processing Times - Law Office of Ghenadie Rusu